icecube/icetray-public/dataio/resources/docs/dataio.rst

 IceTray I/O
 ==============

-The dataio modules I3Writer, I3MultiWriter and I3ReaderService support on-the-fly compression and exclusion of various frame items via regular expressions.
+The dataio modules I3Writer, I3MultiWriter and I3Reader support on-the-fly compression and exclusion of various frame items via regular expressions.
 The .i3 file browser 'dataio-shovel' is a handy utility.

 Reading in .i3 files from the data warehouse
 ---------------------------------------------

-If you are reading an .i3 file(s) that contain all relevant information for your events, using the I3Muxer/I3ReaderService is not required.
-If all Geometry, Calibration, Detector status information is included in the .i3 file or files supplied with the Physics event data, then using the Muxer is not required.
-You can easily use the I3Reader module to read your .i3 files.
-This is generally true of simulation and level0, level1,... files that are available in the data warehouse.

-**Note:** Just make sure you order the files sent to the I3Reader so that the proper GCD frames are supplied prior to P frames.
+Make sure you order the files sent to the I3Reader so that the proper GCD frames are supplied prior to P frames.

-When do I need to use the Muxer (see :ref:`I3Muxer`) and appropriate source services?
+If any of the following apply, you may need to follow I3Reader with appropriate source services and the module I3MetaSynth:

 * Using the database as a source of Geometry, Calibration, DetectorStatus
 * This includes decoding RAW data that does not contains GCD frame.
 * Using a database service to replace the G, C and/or D frames in a existing .i3 file.
-* Using the EmptyStream services to fill dummy G, C, D, and/or P frames.

 Basically, anytime you are getting information from other sources that a single stream of i3 files....